Acts 12

 Peter's first act after his release is to tell the church what has happened.
 And his first instruction is to tell James.
 But which James?
 Not the James who was killed by Herod's sword - that James is already dead.
 This is James, the brother of Jesus, who has become a leader of the Jerusalem church and will preside over the church council in chapter 15.
 Peter is saying: Tell the leaders.
 Tell the mother church.
 Let Jerusalem know that what Herod meant for death, God has turned into deliverance.

 Peter then “departed, and went into another place.”
-This is not flight motivated by cowardice.
-This is strategic withdrawal.
-With Herod actively hunting the apostles, Peter leaves Jerusalem to protect both himself and the church.
+With Herod actively hunting the apostles, Peter leaves Jerusalem in a deliberate, strategic withdrawal to protect both himself and the church.
 His departure allows the Jerusalem church to continue without being a target.
 Sometimes following Jesus means staying.
 Sometimes it means going.
 Peter knows the difference.

 Acts 12:18-19Herod's Rage; The Soldiers Executed